 Minor Patio is an unfenced area used for dining and/or recreational purposes (during business hours) directly abutting a business.
 A

 Major Patio is a separated area by a fixed structure such as fencing, used for dining and/or recreational purposes directly abutting a business.

-Parklets are an enclosed area, used for either seasonal dining, recreational purposes or for the purpose of detouring pedestrians to accommodate a sidewalk patio, that uses the parking spaces adjacent to a business
+Parklets are enclosed areas, used for either seasonal dining, recreational purposes, or for the purpose of detouring pedestrians to accommodate a sidewalk patio, that uses the parking spaces adjacent to a business

 (May 1 – October 15).

 Street Vending is a business displaying and/or selling merchandise directly adjacent to their business only.